ovictorprata/css-diner-pt-BR/NOTES.md

 **Aesthetic Cleanup**

 * Color the hover border according to the element hovered and context
-  * Apples have a red border...
+  * macas have a red border...

 **Branding**